codylewis/codylewis-net/content/posts/2019/03/from-japan-to-the-midwest-my-career-journey-so-far.md

 My first invoice, dated November 14, 2015 -- 70 days from when I got back from Japan.

-The work was handling the HTML and CSS aspects of an online application.
+The work was handling the HTML and CSS aspects of a web application.
 I had been fortunate to land this opportunity and the initial success led to further work.

 ## Internship